ruflin/Elastica.io/source/example/raw-json-query.markdown

 ```

 As it was a "raw" query Elastica didn't know it was a query.
 That is also the reason the basic response object was returned instead of a ResultsSet.
 This array mapping can be used for every single elasticsearch request.

-The same can also be done directly with a [JSON string](/example/raw-json-query.html) instead of an array for the query.